Germany: Far-right AfD, Elon Musk share complex relationship – DW – 03/16/2024

 "We're not on the same side as the AfD in any capacity," she said.
 "The AfD is a very right-wing party, they're extremely transphobic, homophobic, sexist, racist.
 We're not aligned with them in any capacity."

 The antipathy is mutual.
-For her part, Kathi Muxel, an AfD representative in the Brandenburg state parliament and Grünheide local, has dismissed the forest occupiers as "wandering demonstrators" — in other words, not locals.
+For her part, Kathi Muxel, an AfD representative in the Brandenburg state parliament and a Grünheide local, dismisses the forest occupiers as "wandering demonstrators" — in other words, not locals.

-"That's not our line.
-We don't a radical situation here," she said.

-The AfD has found a way to fit the Tesla story into its favorite anti-immigration narrative.
-It claims many of the factory's 12,000 workers commute to Grünheide from neighboring Poland or Berlin, so the economic benefits allegedly don't benefit the local community.
+The AfD has found a way to fit the Tesla story into its favorite anti-immigration narrative, claiming that many of the factory's 12,000 workers commute to Grünheide from neighboring Poland or Berlin, so the economic benefits allegedly don't benefit the local community.

-Not only that, the AfD likes to portray electric cars as a part of a modern "green-ideological" energy transition, which it opposes.
+The AfD also likes to portray electric cars as a part of an "ideological" energy transition, which it opposes.

 And yet, Elon Musk has shown sympathy for the AfD and its positions before.
 In October last year, the entrepreneur used his social media platform X, formerly Twitter, to disseminate unproven accusations that AfD leaders had been victims of "assassination attempts."